jsa2/caOptics/readme.md

 # Release notes

+    Release notes: 0.7
+    - Uses beta endpoint now by default, --expand option now expands the results to report regardless of the use of --allTerminations
+    Release notes: 0.6.9
+    - using --expand=9c06d103-f5b0-4404-bb25-aec4636912cd,47087cd3-64e9-470b-980a-5662f498e016 and expand 10 group members to for separate inspection.
     Release notes: 0.6.8
     - When you update policy with any guest conditions in GUI that policy will be only available from the beta endpoint after the update (during preview).
     - This update brings normalization for policies that are transfered to beta endpoint due to this behavior.